| Bowness residents, Heather Moran and Jonathan Smith, survived the

 100 years.
 "They were so welcoming.
 They invited us in and made us

 lunch.
 Right from the get-go they were amazing," recalls Heather.
+The

 Glenmore Cricket Club's president, Alex Storey, who's from London,